 *Not a typical symptom of seasonal allergies

 Both Allegra and Zyrtec are effective at treating allergy symptoms and take a similar amount of time to start working.
-However, some studies have found that Zyrtec’s beneficial effects last longer than those of Allegra.
+However, have found that Zyrtec’s beneficial effects last longer than those of Allegra.

 Allegra and Zyrtec are available OTC in many forms.
 The table below details the forms.
 For specific dosage information on either drug, read the product package carefully or talk to your doctor or pharmacist.